Run Mate by Core-Lean works best with Javascript Enabled!

 • Snacks for the team (ex: cereal bars)

-• A pack to decorate your vehicle
+• A pen for decorating your vehicle

 • Race timing with a result for each team